 Getting Involved in the OTel Community if you’re curious how to not just consume, but contribute back to OTel!

 Despite my worries about the transition to a virtual event format, the community interactions and talks during OpenTelemetry Community Day and KubeCon surpassed my expectations.
 It was exciting to welcome hundreds of new faces to the OpenTelemetry community, and to see so much expertise shared.
 I'm glad to have been involved in the events, and have already signed up to help with CNCF events in 2021!

 Have some downtime during the holidays?
-Want to try out observability?
-Get started with Honeycomb’s o11yday Bootcamp!
+Want to see what observability can do for you?
+Sign up today to try out Honeycomb!